a-chris/brian-rss/README.md

 ## 🛠️ Tech Stack

-- Ruby & Sinatra for the core application
+- Ruby & Sinatra for the lightweight, fast API
-- Docker for containerization
+- Docker for easy deployment and scaling
-- AI integration for content generation
+- OpenAI for intelligent content and audio generation
-- Automated scheduling with cron
+- Cron jobs for automated scheduling

 ## 🏗️ Quick Start